 Well, the artist tried to capture Kirk but...

 It starts nicely, with Texan Dempsey Rae (Douglas) bumming a ride on the railroad up into Wyoming, to escape the barbed wire and find pastures new.
 He takes under his wing a green kid, Jeff (William Campbell) who reminds him of his killed younger brother.
 They are accused of murdering a brakeman but it turns out to have been Jack Elam, in one of his shortest parts ever as “Knife murderer, uncredited.”
-Poor Jack.
+One-Reel Jack strikes again.
 They sign on at a cattle ranch of which Jay C Flippen is the foreman Strap Davis.

 Well, OK.
 Nothing wrong with that.
 There have been worse Western stories.
 But Douglas overdoes it as the cheery chappy, strumming a banjo and singing in the saloon once too often.
 The kid, Campbell, isn’t convincing in the way he goes from tenderfoot to hardened killer in one reel.
 Crain is too Hollywood smooth to be a Wyoming rancheress.